acquia/blt/docs/README.md

 You can also find source (Markdown/RST) versions of documentation in the `/docs` directory.

-# Support and contribution

-BLT is provided as an open source tool in the hope that it will enable developers to easily generate new Drupal projects that conform to Acquia Professional Services' best practices.
-See [Acquia BLT support](https://docs.acquia.com/blt/support/) to find resources that are available for support with BLT issues.

-Please feel free to contribute to the project or file issues via the GitHub issue queue.
-See [Contributing to Acquia BLT](https://docs.acquia.com/blt/contributing/) for contribution guidelines and instructions.

 # License

 Copyright (C) 2020 Acquia, Inc.